Your Scars Are Beautiful

 It's a pretty high standard to live up to, our breasts sag after children, our legs get cellulite, crows feet appear, wrinkly necks......
 I can't tell you how many times as a photographer I am asked to edit out these "imperfections" and it breaks my heart.

-A few weeks ago, Tara Heinzen, an artist from Stockton, California, reached out to me to get headshots for a book who was publishing her story.
-Tara had made the courageous decision to have a double mastectomy when she began experiencing symptoms that her mother had experienced just before she was diagnosed with stage 3 inflammatory breast cancer.
-She followed the recommendations from her doctor to go through with a removal and reconstruction surgery in 2012.
-After she healed from this first surgery, she was continuously ill and suffered an incredible amount of pain and sickness from what she found out later was Breast Implant Illness.
-Through these past 8 years, instead of suggesting to remove her implants, her doctors continued to put her under the knife for a total of 16 surgeries.
-While healing, yet still not well from her 16th surgery, a friend sent her a Facebook group for Breast Implant Illness.
-After learning more, it became clear to her that she needed her implants removed, immediately.
-Of course, she was afraid of what she would look like, but a fierce drive emerged within her to face it so that she could live her life again.
-In August of 2019, she had her explant operation to wrap up a total of 17 surgeries within a seven and a half year span.
+A few weeks ago, Tara Heinze, an artist from Stockton, California, reached out to me to get headshots for a book who was publishing her story.
+She carried the gene that would likely lead to breast cancer, so she was heavily encouraged by her doctors to get a double mastectomy and to get implants while under the knife.
+Tara went through with the removal and reconstruction in 2013, but since then has suffered an incredible amount of pain and sickness from what is called Breast Implant Illness.
+Instead of suggesting to remove her implants, her doctors continued to put her under the knife for a total of 16 surgeries.
+While healing, yet still not well from her 16th, a friend sent her a Facebook group for BII and when she entered it became clear that she just wanted them out completely.
+In August of 2019, she removed her implants to wrap up a total of 17 surgeries within a seven and a half year span.

-Her story is that the idea of what a woman is, or that breasts are a portion of the definition of feminine beauty was quite literally making her sick and it wasn't until she let that go did she feel the most beautiful.
+Her story was that the idea of what a woman was, or that breasts were a portion of the definition of feminine beauty was quite literally making her sick and it wasn't until she let that go did she feel the most beautiful.
 Her story moved me so much and ignited this passion project I have been dreaming about for years.

 I am taking this moment to hopefully open some eyes and hearts, to those women who feel weakened by the pressures of society's definition of beautiful, or to think that those wrinkles and lines aren't stunning depictions of the wisdom you have, to be raw, to be open and to declare, in the words of Alessia Cara, No scars to your beautiful, we're stars and we're beautiful.